xjiewang/IDMA_LDPC_codes/README.md

 This repository contains the parity check matrix (PCM) of LDPC codes, designed for IDMA systems.

-Matlab simulation codes may be provided in the future.
+Matlab simulation scripts may be provided in the future.

 Questions to  xiaojie.wang@outlook.de